To negotiate the best possible price for our customers, we agree to hide prices prior to logging in.

 Wallets looks great!
 I'm eager to see everyone's impressions when they start getting them.

-Quick question since this is my first Massdrop purchase are you sending it to them and then they ship or do you send them to us directly?
+Hi Will, Quick question since this is my first Massdrop purchase are you sending it to them and then they ship or do you send them to us directly?
+Thanks Chris

 I have one of those exact wallet.
 They are in extremely high quality.
 I used it for a bit over a year and it looks better as it ages.
 I am about to rub it with some leather conditioner today and see this drop.
 Here are some photos: